msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 ## Log time

-I started logging time 10 years ago, it started as a need for tracking time as I tend to get lost.
+I started logging time 10 years ago for myself, I dont share it with anyone, it started as a need for tracking time as I tend to get lost.
 I still suck at predictions and estimates but at least I can take a look and see how much time I spent preparing this talk.
 Of course, it will not cover all the time as I would also be walking my dog and thinking about it and so on.

 ## Write notes & todos